Jay4242/llm-webchat/README.md

 3.  **Chat!**:
     Type your messages into the input field and press Enter or click the "Send" button to interact with the LLM.

+## Markdown Rendering

+This project uses the `marked` library to render Markdown content in chat messages.
+The backend exposes a `/render-markdown` endpoint that takes a Markdown string and returns the corresponding HTML.
+This allows for rich text formatting in the chat interface.

 ## Project Structure